 Most of our perceptions of the world are not accurate.
 Because of this we make huge assumptions about what people think of us (and what they are not telling us).
 But the truth is that these assumptions are, in most cases, completely false.

 A good way to realign our thoughts with a more realistic view is to use confirmation as a fantastic tool.
 Do you think your work is boring or not good at all?
 The minute you have that thought, be accountable for taking action.
 Find an objective person you trust to immediately to tell you the truth.

 About the Author: Need more inspiration to break free and become a better writer?
-James Chartrand can help.
+James Chartrand can help you improve your writing skills.
 Visit his blog at Men with Pens for more advice on writing.

 Find interesting?
 Kindly share…Thanks!